bytelea/property-due-diligence-assistant/README.md

 Property Scan is a hackathon prototype and decision-support tool.
 It does not provide legal, financial, tax, surveying or other professional real-estate advice.

-Findings depend on the documents supplied, extraction quality, available evidence, normalization logic and implemented rule definitions.
+Findings depend on the documents supplied, extraction quality, available evidence, normalisation logic and implemented rule definitions.
 Important conclusions should be independently verified before making a property-purchase decision.

 ---